This is a pretty disorganized collection right now. It’s on the ToDo list to tidy things up a bit.

 Apps are cluttered.
 Spread them out between Workspaces (the four boxes in the upper right)

 Format of jacktrip and Jmess commands.
 Normal — “jacktrip” and “jmess” in a terminal window

 Where does Jmess store it’s settings files?
 In the Root home directory by default.

 QjackCtl error!
 “Could not open ALSA seqencer as a client” What now?
 This is something I’m working on.
 It’s harmless, and happens because we’re using the Dummy driver, not the ALSA driver.
 I’m trying to figure out how to avoid it.
 For now, close the warnings and carry on.

 Where is Audacity?
 Audacity does not play well with Jack and is excluded for that reason.
+The big issue for me is that it can only see one of the incoming performers at a time — so it can’t be used for multi-performer recording.
 Use Ardour for recording.
-If you want to install Audacity, you can type ” sudo apt install audacity ” in a terminal window.
+If you still want to install Audacity, type ” sudo apt install audacity ” in a terminal window.

 How do I share/download recordings and other files.
 Anything stored in Root’s “Recordings” folder will be visible world wide via web browser.
 I make that the Recordings folder the default file location for Ardour.
 View those files with a web browser pointed at http://[server’s IP address]/Recordings

 Ardour track recordings.
 The files are located several layers down the project folder.
 Here’s the path: Recordings/[Project Name]/interchange/[Project Name]/audiofiles.
 They’re stored as individual files, which makes them tedious to download.
 Consider using the Nautilus file-manager to zip them into an archive: select them all, right-click and select “Compress…”

 I want to read the script without logging into Linode.
 Here’s a link to the current version of the script.